Video DRM protection: how to actually stop downloads

 • Where DRM lives matters.
 Buying a standalone DRM service and wiring it to your own player is a project; a hosting platform with DRM built in turns it into a setting.

-What "video DRM protection" actually means
+What "video DRM protection" means

 DRM stands for digital rights management, and the phrase gets used loosely enough to be almost meaningless.
 For video specifically, it means one concrete thing: the video is encrypted, and it will only unlock and play inside an authorized player on an authorized device, after a quick automatic check the viewer never sees.